One of the best pieces of prepping advice I’ve heard is to stockpile emergency water in milk jugs or other plastic

 Option 3: Repurpose Other Plastic Bottles

 Milk jugs break down quickly, but other types of plastic can last much longer.
 Gatorade jugs, for example, are made from a much thicker plastic.

 Option 4: Buy Water Containers

-I personally think this is the best option for any serious-minded prepper.
-Yes, those water containers are a pricey initial investment, but they last forever so it pays off quickly.
+I think this is the best option for any serious-minded prepper.
+Yes, those water containers are a pricey initial investment, but they last forever, so it pays off quickly.

 Many boating supply stores sell food-grade water containers.
 These won’t break down.
 The quality ones (such as the Waterbrick reviewed here.) are BPA-free and won’t leach chemicals into your emergency water.

 You might also consider getting a large water barrel for storing more water.
 Just make sure you also get a pump for the water barrel too.
-Otherwise, it is going to be hard to get the water out when you need it!
+Otherwise, getting the water out when you need it will be hard!

 Even with professional water containers, you will still need to rotate your water supply once per year.
 This is because the water can get “stale.”
-Bacteria and mold can also start to grow in it, even if you think you’ve purified the container well.
+Bacteria and mold can also grow in it, even if you think you’ve purified the container well.

-To make your emergency water last longer (and spare you the hassle of rotating it), you can add water preserver to your emergency storage.
+To make your emergency water last longer (and spare you the hassle of rotating it), you can add a water preserver to your emergency storage.